-The program will broken up into 2 phases.
-In phase 1, all students will take 2 required courses, which include British Life and Culture and the Study Abroad Seminar with the CSB/SJU faculty.
-In addition, students will take one or two additional electives from the FIE course list with CSB/SJU Common Curriculum attributes.
-These courses are elective options possibilities in Art, Literature, Theatre, Global Business, Economics, Peace Studies, History, Political Science, Communication and other Academics subjects.
+The semester program has 2 phases.
+In phase 1, all students will take British Life and Culture and two course electives from the FIE course list with CSB/SJU Common Curriculum attributes.
+These courses are elective options possibilities in Art, Communication, English, Economics, Global Business, History, Political Science, Sociology, and other academics subjects.

-During Phase 2, all students will continue to take the British Life and Culture and the Study Abroad Seminar with the CSB/SJU faculty, but the Internship pathway students will start their 3 day a week internship during this time.
-All internship placements are procured by FIE, so students will not need to find their own internship.
+During Phase 2, all students will continue to take the British Life and Culture and possibly a course elective, but then students will have a 3 day a week internship or service internship placement and course.
+All internship placements are arranged by FIE.

 For more details on courses and credits please refer to page 2 of the London brochure.

-All students on this program will complete a 7 week, 165 hour international internship, which is a pre-professional, field-based experience coupled with an academic course.
-The work environments available to FIE interns cater to almost every major and include the various business sectors, not-for-profit, political, public sector and creative organizations.
+All students on this program will complete a 7 week, 165 hour internship or service internship, which is a pre-professional, field-based internship coupled with an academic course.
+The work environments available to FIE interns cater to a variety of majors and include the various business sectors, not-for-profit, political, public sector and creative organizations.
 Through FIE's internship placements, you have the opportunity to build professional skills, increase industry knowledge and experience working in a different culture and in a major global city.
-To find out more about available internship placement areas, see internship placements.
+Learn more about available internship or service internship placement areas on the FIE website.

 Students on this program have a lot of opportunities to get involved in the local community.
-Students can get involved with a volunteer organization or for a small fee, have the chance to stay with a UK host family for a weekend, or join clubs at the local college.
+Students have the chance to stay with a UK host family for a weekend for a small fee, or join clubs at the local college.

-Participants on the London program will live in furnished flats (apartments) or residential style housing.
-In the flat, there are single sex bedrooms, but the kitchen and living rooms areas are shared by Johnnies and Bennies.
+Housing is arranged for program participants by the Center for Global Education (CGE) in partnership with FIE.
+On this program, you live with other CSB/SJU students in furnished flats (apartments) or residential style housing with access to kitchen facilities.
+In the flat, there are single sex bedrooms, but the kitchen and living rooms areas are shared by Bennies & Johnnies.
 Also residing in the same building, are students from other US colleges and universities.
 Meals are not included in the program fee, but students have access to shared furnished kitchen facilities in their flats or student residence.

-Students have use of the computer lab (e-mail and Internet) at Metrogate and access to the Kensington public library, the student union of the Imperial College of London.
-Wireless Internet access is available in all buildings.
+Students have use of the computer lab at Metrogate and access to the Kensington public library, the student union of the Imperial College of London.
+Wireless Internet access is available in all FIE buildings.